MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 - If a rule is active, it affects real-time production traffic, and all events of this type are evaluated against the rule.
 - If a rule is inactive, it doesn't affect production traffic.

-When you modify an already-published rule, the rule will now be saved with the status as either *Active (with Draft)* or *Inactive (with Draft)*, depending on the status of the published rule.
+When you modify an already-published rule, the rule is saved with the status of either *Active (with Draft)* or *Inactive (with Draft)*, depending on the status of the published rule.

 ### Samples